 Intervention: Physical intervention to stop a fight generally increases the risk of injury and is strongly discouraged.
-An intervener who participates in a fight is subject to longterm suspension or expulsion.
+An intervener who participates in a fight is subject to long-term suspension or expulsion.

-- Fireworks/Explosives The possession or use of fireworks, explosives and/or incendiary devices on school property is prohibited. - 25.
-Inappropriate Sexual Behavior Inappropriate sexual behaviors are prohibited.
-This includes, but is not limited to, de-panting or attempting to de-pant a student, indecent exposure, and entering an opposite sex locker room or restroom facility.
+- Fireworks/Explosives The possession or use of fireworks, explosives and/or incendiary devices on school property is prohibited. - 24.
+Inappropriate Sexual Behavior Inappropriate sexual behaviors are prohibited. - 25.
+Internet/Email or Network/Computer Misuse (Technology Violation)

-26. Internet /Email or Network/Computer Misuse

-Students are required to use school computers, school or district networks, and the internet system in an appropriate manner.
+Students are required to use school computers, school or district networks, and the internet system in an appropriate manner and the use constitutes consent for the ASD to monitor and/or inspect any files that users create, messages users send and receive, and any websites users access.
+While the ASD respects the privacy of its students, online content is continuously monitored to identify and respond to security threats, sexually explicit and other prohibited content, and matters of student safety.
 Inappropriate use of computers, school or district networks, internet, email, ASD equipment used in ASD facilities, or at/for ASD events, is prohibited.
 Inappropriate use may include, but is not limited to, the following:

-- Accessing, sending or displaying offensive messages or pictures - Using obscene language - Harassing, demeaning, defaming, insulting, threatening or attacking others - Violating copyright laws - Using another's password, impersonating another person - Trespassing in another's folders, work or files - Deliberately damaging hardware or software - Employing the ASD or school network for commercial purposes - · Using district computers for illegal activities - Plagiarism (claiming work done by someone else as one's own)
+- Accessing, sending or displaying offensive messages or pictures - Using obscene language - Harassing, demeaning, defaming, insulting, threatening or attacking others - Violating copyright laws - Using another's password, impersonating another person - Trespassing in another's folders, work or files - Deliberately damaging hardware or software - · Employing the ASD or school network for commercial purposes - Using district computers for illegal activities

-Violations may result in a loss of computer, network, and email privileges, withdrawal from or failing computer-related class(es), as well as other disciplinary or legal action including recommendation for suspension and/or expulsion.
+• Plagiarism (claiming work done by someone else as one's own) Violations may result in a loss of computer, network, and email privileges, withdrawal from or failing computer-related class(es), as well as other disciplinary or legal action including recommendation for suspension and/or expulsion.

-- 27. Littering Leaving or discarding trash anywhere except in an appropriate receptacle is prohibited. - 28.
-Obscenity/Profanity Students are to use discretion in their choice of language.
+- 26. Littering Leaving or discarding trash anywhere except in an appropriate receptacle is prohibited. - Obscenity/Profanity (Abusive or Inappropriate Language) Students are to use discretion in their choice of language.
 Profane or inappropriate language or gestures are prohibited.
-Prohibited language includes spoken or written profanities and obscene or sexual messages (implicit or explicit).
+Prohibited language includes spoken or written profanities and obscene or sexual messages (implicit or explicit). - 28.
+Physical Aggression Intentional physical contact where injury may occur is prohibite